Updated January 25, 2023

 Meerkat had a short but influential run.
 They created the live video trend from mobile.
 They made live vertical video mainstream.

 There is a lot to consider when it comes to innovation from TikTok.
-But I think the most important innovation to look at is that TikTok has become the first real social network that is video only.
+But I think the most important innovation to look at is that TikTok has become the first real social network that is focused on short-form video.
 And no, YouTube does not count.
+Maybe Vine, but alas, Vine never survived.

-But today, what stands out to me, is they’ve created a true video social network with a clean user experience for discoverability, profiles, following, sharing, commenting, and groups.
+The biggest innovation remains a true vertical video social network with a clean user experience for discoverability, profiles, following, sharing, commenting, and groups.

 Excited to see where we go next.